eclipse-velocitas/velocitas-docs/content/en/docs/tutorials/tutorial_how_to_create_a_vehicle_app.md

 In the [introduction about debugging](/docs/getting-started/quickstart/#debug-vehicle-app), you saw how to start a debugging session.
 In this section, you will learn what is happening in the background.

-In order to be able to debug your code, you need to add some configs in Visual Studio Code.
-You find the files in the `.vscode` folder.
-The main entrypoint is the launch.json.
-All configurations are stored here.
-Currently there is only one for the `VehicleApp`.
+The debug session launch settings are already prepared for the `VehicleApp`.

 ```JSON
 "configurations": [